By Sgt. 1st Class Jeff TrothMay 21, 2014

 Need plates, pots or knives?
 This market has them and more.

-At the farmer's market section, I found fruits and vegetables to be much fresher and cheaper than in Korean chain grocery stores.
-My last trip to the market I got some cherries and grapes that were as good as any I ever had.
+At the farmer's market section, I found fruits and vegetables much fresher and cheaper than those in Korean chain grocery stores.
+My last trip to the market I got some cherries and grapes that were as good as any I have ever had.

-If you're looking to flavor your soup, there are plenty of stalls that will sell you dried seafood -- fish, octopus and shrimp.
-I recommend you try the squid jerky.
+And there's dried seafood -- fish, octopus and shrimp.
+I recommend the squid jerky.
 It's good and tastes nothing like chicken.

 They're a great place to get lost for the day, take some memorable pictures, and be immersed in Korea's food and culture while your military service affords you the chance.